-

 3. Supporting community rooted projects

-Ukrainian organizations that receive grants also get support to improve their organizational, technical and administrative capacities.
-This project focuses on small-scale or mid-sized organizations facing growth-related challenges to improve their resilience and direct access to funding.
-Organizations supported will be Ukrainian, as well as deeply community-rooted and focused on responding with an extensive understanding of the context and humanitarian needs.
+Over 90 Ukrainian organizations that received grants to conduct small and medium repairs of housing and civil infrastructure, were also supported in improving their organizational, technical and administrative capacities.
+“Supporting Community Led Shelter Assistance in Eastern Ukraine” (Localization) project focuses on small-scale or mid-sized organizations facing growth-related challenges to improve their resilience and direct access to funding.
+Supported organizations are deeply community-rooted and focused on responding with an extensive understanding of the context and humanitarian needs in Kharkiv, Poltava, and Dnipro regions.

 Donate Now